DandelionSprout/adfilt/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md

 ### AdGuard for [Windows/Mac/Android] only:

 * `!
 Description:`: Shows a description of the list's purpose, when the question mark next to the list in the AdGuard settings is hovered over.
 That being said, a description is convenient for users of all adblockers, if they're willing to look up a list's raw content.
 * `$network`: When applied to an IP address, it blocks all incoming requests from it, and not just when it's typed into a browser address bar.
+Can very easily break legitimate sites as collateral damage, and should be used very sparingly.

 # Particularly important usage notes